lucee/lucee-docs/docs/03.reference/01.functions/systemoutput/function.md

 - debugging
 ---

-writes the given string to the output stream
+writes the given string to the output stream (aka console)